 HushTug uses leather sourced in Himeji, Japan.

-The soft, high-quality Himeji leather is highly regarded around the world and is used by a variety of leather brands.
+Soft, high-quality Himeji leather is highly regarded around the world and is used by a variety of leather brands.

 The tannery we visited was Nakajima Kogyosho, which also produces leather for HushTug.